 Kolto Vapours is a situational option.
 Kolto Pods last for 3 seconds by default which is pretty decent already considering the Kolto Missile cooldown is ~5.5 seconds.
 With this Tactical, you're adding an extra second of Kolto Pods which equals one extra tick of healing.
 Kolto Pods ticks are around ~1600-3600 each.

 Is it worth missing out on Supercharge stacks from Progressive Scan for a small extra tick of healing on Kolto Pods?
 It really comes down to how often you can effectively use Kolto Missile.
 Are four or more people constantly grouped together in a particular encounter?
 To summarise, it may be situationally useful but for the majority of content, you're better off with SC-4 Treatment Scanner.

 Running Rapid Restoration is completely useless.
-The only time you should be using Healing Scan is when it's proc'ed to instant cast by Emergency Scan.
+The only time you should be using Healing Scan is when it's proc'ed to instantly cast by Emergency Scan.
 So don't even bother buying this Tactical.

 Mercenary Bodyguard Gearing and Stats

 In this section of the guide, I go over bolster, gear and stats. if you are unfamiliar with how gearing works, I would encourage you to check out my Game Update 7.0 Gearing Guide and my Game Update 7.1 Level 80 Item Modification Guide.

 If you have only recently returned to the game, I would recommend gearing with modifications.
 It will be much faster.

 Now you have a couple of options here.
 Keep using the static/unmoddable Med Tech and/or Mender's gear or use Item Modifications.